joshuaalley/joshuaalley.github.io/research.md

 # Working Papers

 - Democracy, Elections and Alliance Treaty Depth - (2021)
-- Public Attitudes Towards Military Alliances - (2021)
+- Elite Cues and Public Attitudes Towards Military Alliances - (2021)
+- Tripwires, Casualties, and Public Support for War - with Todd Sechser (2021)
 - Does U.S. Success Promote Democracy Abroad? - with John Owen (2021)
 - Countering the Adaptable and Resilient: U.S. Foreign Terrorist Organization (FTO) List and Terrorist Attacks - with Hyeran Jo and Brian Phillips (2021)
 - Post-Civil War Conflict Management Institutions and FDI -  with Caroline Hartzell (2021)